vokegpu/amogpu/README.md

 # Amogpu

-The reason to this readme is written in another language and not english is because there is not good materials for learn OpenGL in portuguese (Brasil).
+The reason to this readme is written in another language and not english is because there is not good materials to learn OpenGL in portuguese (Brasil).

 --